thclough/inaugural_address_analysis/README.md

 *By: Tighe Clough*

 Inaugural addresses shape the expectation of the US populace.
 Such a speech "addresses" the entire nation regardless of difference in opinion.
-The weight of its messaging has expanded to the rest of the world in relation to America's developing importance in world affairs.
+The impact of its messaging has extended to the rest of the world in relation to America's developing importance in global affairs.
 This messaging goes so far as to shape reality.
 People often judge a president from their persona and public relation skill rather than scrutinize the fine details of their actions and executed policy.

 During war, a president's words are particularly important because they serve to glue the country together to preserve American ideals or even the country itself.
 Therefore, it is of interest to compare how presidents purpose the inaugural address during war, or during the immediate lead-up to its formal declaration.
-I have chosen six addresses from such times: Lincoln's in 1861 (lead-up to Civil War), Wilson's in 1917 (WWI), Roosevelt's in 1941 (lead-up to WWII), 'Eisenhower's in 1953 (Korean War)', Nixon's in 1969 (Vietnam War)', and W Bush's in 2005 (War on Terror).
+I have chosen six addresses from such times: Lincoln's in 1861 (lead-up to Civil War), Wilson's in 1917 (WWI), Roosevelt's in 1941 (lead-up to WWII), Eisenhower's in 1953 (Korean War), Nixon's in 1969 (Vietnam War), and W Bush's in 2005 (War on Terror).
 This analysis leads to a deeper understanding of the general purpose of the inaugural address and the historical context of the selected addresses.

 ## Word Clouds